Sexually Harassed by a Client but Employer Won't Take Action

 Let Us Represent You

 No one should have to experience any kind of workplace harassment.
-If you’re the victim of outside sexual harassment in your workplace anywhere in West Virginia, reach out to us immediately at Atkinson & Polak, PLLC.
+If you’re the victim of outside sexual harassment in your workplace anywhere in West Virginia, reach out to us immediately at Atkinson & Frampton, PLLC.
 We will listen to your story and will investigate to determine your best possible course of action.
 Our attorneys have an ongoing record of success in handling harassment and discrimination cases.
 Let us help you strategize a path forward.